bebraw/cv/cv.md

 ## Interests

-* Art -- I enjoy studying and creating drawings and paintings.
+* Art -- I enjoy studying and creating drawings and paintings
-* Chess -- I am not the worst player
+* Chess -- Likely you wouldn't like to play against me
-* Sports -- I am a great fan of hiking and cycling.
-I don't own a car.
+* Sports -- I am a great fan of hiking and cycling